Know who makes your garments.

 I started the brand wanting to support Europe, and more importantly—Poland.
 I work with local manufacturers to make the materials.
-Then, in a city about an hour and a half away, the products are hand sewn by local women.
-Every detail is hand done.
-From the cutting, sewing, ironing and packing into the envelopes.
+Not far from Warsaw, the products are hand sewn by local women; from the cutting, sewing, ironing, tagging/labeling and packing into envelopes.

 The robes are made entirely in Poland.
 The hangtag label, the care label, the material, the product assembly, including the packaging—all done locally.
 Just the thread, from the best thread manufacturer in Europe, is from Germany.
-The tanks and underwear material is made in Italy.
+The intimates’ material is made in Italy.

 Agatinia® products fully comply with the STANDARD 100 by OEKO-TEX® certification.
 To learn more, see our STANDARD 100 by OEKO-TEX® page.